djdcybersecurity/ai-threat-detection-healthcare/README.md

-Here is the **README.md** file structured based on your research proposal:
+Here is the **README.md** file structured based on my research proposal:

 ---